-Since lifting heavy sheets can be a challenge, consider renting a drywall lift when hanging ceilings.
+Since lifting heavy sheets can be a challenge, consider renting a drywall lift, such as PanelLift, when hanging ceilings.

 Apply drywall to the ceiling first then the walls, with long sides at right angles to the framing and the ends centered on studs.